m-edal/Time-series-analytics-course/README.md

-    .                           # Root folder of our repository ├── images                  # Contains images for all notebooks ├── solutions               # Contains the same notebooks as in our root folder but with solutions
+    .                           # Root folder of our repository ├── images                  # Contains images for all notebooks ├── data               # Contains the same notebooks as in our root folder but with solutions
-    |------ images                # images used in solutions notebooks
+    |------ AURN                # images used in solutions notebooks
+    |------ Reanalysis          # Reanalysis met data
+    |------ Supersite           # Air quality supersite data
     ├── Practical 1 -           # Individual notebook practicals
     ├── Practical 2. ....
     ├── LICENSE